developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/serialcomm/SerialCommConfig_BaudRates/index.md

 product: EMDK For Xamarin
 productversion: '5.0'
 ---
-Possible baud rate constants defined.
-All the baud rate may not be supported all serial devices.
+Defines possible baud rate constants.
+Not all baud rates are supported by all serial devices.
 Refer to the product documentation before setting the baud rates.

 **Type** - Java.Lang.Object